About the SUGS Program

 - Must be registered for a minimum of 2 full (9 credit) terms, paying full tuition in Rackham only with no other U-M registration.

-- For current SUGS students: Any changes in course elections or substitutions of course requirements should be approved by both undergraduate and graduate advisors, and a new SUGS form should be sent to Rackham.
+- For current SUGS students: Any changes in course elections or substitutions of course requirements needs to be approved by both undergraduate and graduate advisors, and a new SUGS form should be sent to Rackham.
 Rackham Academic Records and Dissertations (OARD) reviews and approves the final copy of the SUGS Election Form.

 Double-Counting and Transfer of Credit Information